alexzhang13/alexzhang13.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: (Just) Graduated at Princeton University '24
+subtitle: Princeton CS (& a bit of Math) '24
 profile:
   align: right
   image: Alex_Zhang_2024.png